2019 Ménaka mid-air collision: Background

 In November 2019, the city of Indelimane and its surroundings, located between Ansongo and Ménaka, were the scene of numerous clashes.
 The region was then one of the Islamic State's areas of action in the Sahara.
 On November 1, at least 49 Malian soldiers were killed in a jihadistic attack on the military base in the city.
 On November 2, an LAV escorting a convoy between Gao and Ménaka ran into an improvised explosive device 20 kilometers from Indelimane: a French soldier was killed.
 On November 16, about 20 kilometers south of Indelimane, GCP commandos carried out an attack on a camp: five Islamic State jihadists were killed and a French commando was seriously injured during the fighting.

 Incident

 On November 22, 2019, the French army launched a large-scale operation in the Eranga Valley, located about twenty kilometers south of Indelimane.

 On November 25, late in the day, French forces launched an attack in the Liptako Gourma region against jihadists traveling in pick-ups and motorcycles.
 Around 5 p.m., GCP soldiers clashed with the jihadists.
 As night fell, they requested air support to cross the Wadi.
 Two Tiger helicopters and a Cougar, as well as a patrol of two Mirage 2000s, were mobilized.
-At around 7:40 p.m., while the helicopters were carrying out a maneuver intended to prepare for the enemy engagement, one of the two Tigers and the Cougar accidentally collided.
+At approximately 19:40, while maneuvering in complete darkness (moon illumination under 1%), the Tiger (callsign "Gazelle 1") and the Cougar (callsign "Celtic") collided at an altitude of approximately 1,000 meters (3,300 ft).
+Neither crew detected the other due to the lack of collision avoidance systems and the degraded visual environment caused by dust from the ground combat.
 The crash left no survivors.
 Thirteen French soldiers, including seven from the 5th Combat Helicopter Regiment (5° RHC), and six operators from the Groupement de commandos de Montagne, were killed.